Snapchat Is Making Its Biggest Upgrade To Video Recording Yet

 Advertisement

-First, pick the color you want to apply to the object.
-Then, outline the area that’s getting the colorful makeover (it's similar to when you apply a backdrop).
+First, pick the colour you want to apply to the object.
+Then, outline the area that’s getting the colourful makeover (it's similar to when you apply a backdrop).
 That’s it — your hair is now hot pink or royal blue.
-Like we said, Tint Brush is fun, though, besides giving you more control, not all that different from many of the color-changing Lenses already available on Snapchat.
+Like we said, Tint Brush is fun, though, besides giving you more control, not all that different from many of the colour-changing Lenses already available on Snapchat.

 The more groundbreaking part of today’s update is this: Multi-Snap.
 Snapchat started playing with the lengths of its Snaps in May, when the app introduced limitless Snaps and looping videos — Snaps that were no longer restricted to 10 seconds of viewing time.
 Still, for the sender, this didn’t solve the issue of video length: When you wanted to capture a scene on video that was longer than 10 seconds for a Snap, it was next to impossible.
 By the time you recorded and sent the first Snap, the moment would be over.
 Multi-Snap solves this problem: Now, you can record up to six Snaps, each 10-seconds in length, at once.